A multipotentialite is someone with many interests and creative pursuits.

 See her related post How To Be Multipassionate Without Looking Flaky.

-Do you have multiple passions and talents?
+How can you thrive with multiple passions and talents?

 Emilie Wapnick has commented: “My resume reads like it belongs to ten different people.”